msg43/fathom-batch-downloader/README.md

 2. **Open your browser** and go to [http://localhost:5000](http://localhost:5000)

 3. **Configure your credentials**
-   - Enter your Fathom API key
+   - Enter your Fathom API key and click "Save Configuration"
-   - For video downloads: enter your Fathom email and password
+   - For video downloads: Click "Sign in with Google" - a browser window will open for you to authenticate with your Google account

 4. **Load your meetings** by clicking "Load Meetings"